 There are no education requirements for entry into the Cert 3 Waterproofing course.
 However, apprentices must have a Registered Training Agreement with their employer.

 Your current skills, knowledge and experience may help you to get a qualification.
 You can seek Recognition of Prior Learning (RPL) with Pro Training Australia where previous work experience or qualifications of an advanced and relevant nature were undertaken.
 RPL is assessed on an individual basis, with consideration of personal evidence submitted to the teaching department.

 Applications for RPL will be assessed by relevant Pro Training Australia trainers, academics and if appropriate, industry experts.
-Please note that Pro Training Australia is not a Registered Training Organisation (RTO).

 Certification 3 In Waterproofing